H.P. range (England)

-The first model to be marketed under the H-P banner in early 1947 seems to have been in effect nothing more than a clone of the late 1946 Atlas 3.5 cc Series II spark ignition model as manufactured by the original Atlas company in Dunstable.
+The first model to be marketed under the H-P banner in early 1947 seems at first sight to have been nothing more than a clone of the late 1946 Atlas 3 cc Series II spark ignition model as manufactured by the original Atlas company in Dunstable.
 However, the H-P version is invariably cited both by earlier writers and comtemporary advertisers as having a displacement of 3.5 cc, implying changes in the bore and/or stroke dimensions.
 I'll go along with the 3.5 cc figure on the understanding that it is subject to change if further authoritative evidence in the form of direct measurements becomes available.

 Here we encounter the first anomaly when it comes to the identification of these engines.
 Clanford claims that this model’s Atlas heritage was acknowledged through its being presented as the H-P 3.5 Series III model, thus continuing the Series designation begun by Atlas.
 However, this is at variance with the data presented by Warring, who made no mention of an H-P Series III sparker, instead listing both Mk.
 I and Mk.
 II (not Series I and II, note) variants of the H-P spark ignition model.

 These two accounts are clearly contradictory.
 Given his far greater proximity to the production period of the H-P engines, I’m inclined to side with Warring on this issue.
 The fact that my own example of an H-P engine (see below) bears a factory-stamped Mark number as opposed to a Series designation seems to confirm that the company switched from Series numbers to Mark numbers when they acquired the Atlas range, as implied by Warring.